 They arrive at the first river of Hell, Acheron, which was part of the Underworld, ruled by the Greek god Hades, according to Greek mythology.

-Dante acknowledges that, although they lived before the time of Christ, these brilliant and otherwise outstanding personages were “sinless” — but still they cannot be allowed into heaven as portrayed by the Christian church.
+Dante acknowledges that, although they lived before the time of Christ, these brilliant and otherwise outstanding personages were “sinless” but still could not be allowed into heaven as portrayed by the Christian church.

 Ziolkowski says of Dante that since he was the first poet to write in vernacular Italian rather than Latin, he “received the Latin Middle Ages but transmitted them in the vernacular” along with the writers Chaucer, Chrétien de Troyes, and the poets of the Romance of the Rose.

-“Just as in considering occasional cultural tensions between any two nations today, the question is whether shared characteristics and interests between seemingly opposed groups exceed the perceived differences.”
+“Just as in considering occasional cultural tensions between any two nations today, the question is whether shared characteristics and interests between seemingly opposed groups exceed the perceived differences,” Ziolkowski says.

-The twelve contributors at the upcoming conference will discuss the presence of ancient Greek poetry, philosophy, and science (including astrology, cosmography, and geography) in Dante’s writings, as well as the figures from the history of Greece who populate his works.
+The twelve contributors of the international conference in Nicosia last year discussed the presence of ancient Greek poetry, philosophy, and science (including astrology, cosmography, and geography) in Dante’s writings, as well as the figures from the history of Greece who populate his works.

-These include the Italian Philhellenic Society, the Italian Institute of Culture of Athens, the Athens and Nicosia committees of the Dante Alighieri Society, the SEPI Association and ETP Books publishing in Athens, the Lectura Dantis Metelliana, and the Department of Humanities and the Department of Human, Philosophical and Formation Sciences at the University of Salerno and the Department of Humanities at University of Bari.
+These included: the Italian Philhellenic Society, the Italian Institute of Culture of Athens, the Athens and Nicosia committees of the Dante Alighieri Society, SEPI Association and ETP Books located in Athens, the Lectura Dantis Metelliana, the Department of Humanities, and the Department of Human, Philosophical, and Formation Sciences at the University of Salerno.
+The Department of Humanities at the University of Bari also contributed to funding.

-The scientific director of the project is professor Irene Chirico from the University of Salerno.
-She will be joined by a prestigious scientific committee made up of professors Davide Canfora from the University of Bari, Paolo Cesaretti, from the University of Bergamo, Giulio Maria Chiodi from the University of Insubria, Chrysa Damianaki of the University of Salento, Rosa Giulio from the University of Salerno, Michael Pieris, from the University of Cyprus, and Ioannis Tsolkas and Gerasimos Zoras, from the University of Athens.
+The scientific director of the project was professor Irene Chirico from the University of Salerno.
+She was joined by a prestigious scientific committee made up of professors Davide Canfora from the University of Bari, Paolo Cesaretti from the University of Bergamo, Giulio Maria Chiodi from the University of Insubria, Chrysa Damianaki of the University of Salento, Rosa Giulio from the University of Salerno, Michael Pieris, from the University of Cyprus, and Ioannis Tsolkas and Gerasimos Zoras from the University of Athens.

-There will be a series of round table discussions held after the Athens and Nicosia conferences, where the results of the research will be discussed.
-The discussions will be streamed on the Youtube channel of the Philhellenic Society of Italy.
+There was a series of round table discussions held after the Athens and Nicosia conferences, where the results of the research which were quite noteworthy were discussed.
+The discussions were streamed on the YouTube channel of the Philhellenic Society of Italy.

-Andrea Cavallari, the Italian ambassador to Cyprus, will attend the meeting in Nicosia; while Patrizia Falcinelli, Italian ambassador to Greece, will attend the Dante event in Athens.
+Andrea Cavallari, the Italian ambassador to Cyprus, attended the meeting in Nicosia while Patrizia Falcinelli, Italian ambassador to Greece, attended the Dante event in Athens.